9/11 Information 25-Page Summary

-Summary of 9/11 Timeline Developed by Paul Thompson
+25-Page Summary of 9/11 Attacks Timeline Developed by Paul Thompson

-To verify 9/11 information, use links to original articles on mass media websites
+To verify 9/11 attacks information below, use links to original articles on mass media websites

 Join in powerfully building a better world for all by spreading the word

-9/11 was one of the most pivotal events in world history.
+The 9/11 attack was one of the most pivotal events in world history.
 Its impact will be felt for years to come.
 You owe it to yourself to go beyond the sound bites and the simplified official story.
 This is an extremely complicated story with numerous players and motives.
-The 9/11 information doesn't all make sense or fit neatly together.
+The information on the 9/11 attacks doesn't all make sense or fit neatly together.
 It's a story full of espionage, deceit, and lies.
-But if there are forces out there tricking us, they can only succeed if we, the general public, remain ignorant and passive.
+But if forces out there are tricking us, they can only succeed if we, the public, remain ignorant and passive.

-We are limiting our sources on this 9/11 information summary to those one might call "mainstream."
-It's not that one can only trust the mainstream media.
-In fact, much of the best reporting today is coming from alternative media.
-But many people are initially very skeptical.
-Some of the 9/11 information below may seem very hard to believe.
-Yet remember that each entry below is reported by respected major media sources and can easily be verified by clicking on the links provided to the original source.
-After seeing the importance of what’s being hidden from us, you will very likely want to join in working together to build a brighter future.
+We limit our sources on this 9/11 attacks timeline to the mainstream media.
+It's not that one can only trust the major media.
+Much of the best reporting today is coming from alternative media.
+Yet many people are initially very skeptical.
+Some of the 9/11 attacks information below is very hard to believe.
+Yet remember that each entry is reported by respected mainstream media sources and can easily be verified by clicking on the links provided to the original source.
+After seeing the importance of what's being hidden, you will very likely want to join in working together to build a brighter future.

-Important Note: For any link not active on the 9/11 information summary, you can use the Internet archive to search for the original article.
+Important Note: To skip directly to the 9/11 attacks timeline for the actual day of 9/11, click here.
+And for any link not active on this 9/11 timeline, you can use the Internet archive to search for the original article.
 For instructions on how to do this, click here.

 America’s top military leaders drafted plans to kill innocent people and commit acts of terrorism in US cities to trick the public into supporting a war against Cuba in the early 1960s.
 Approved in writing by the Pentagon Joint Chiefs, Operation Northwoods even proposed blowing up a US ship and hijacking planes as a false pretext for war.
 [ABC News, 5/1/01, Pentagon Documents]